GoogleCloudPlatform/endpoints-samples/clients/firebase-ios/README.md

   - Click **Google** and turn on the **Enable** switch, then click **Save**.
 - In XCode, add a custom URL scheme for your reversed client ID.
   - You can find this in the `GoogleService-Info.plist`
-- Run the app on your device or simulator.
-    - Select **Sign In** and select Google to begin.

 ### Facebook Login Setup
 - Go to the [Facebook Developers Site](https://developers.facebook.com) and follow all